Email Scam Alert

 Upon receiving a request to be excluded from a vaccination requirement as an accommodation, whether due to disability or religious-related reasons, an employer must engage in an interactive process with the objecting employee to determine if they can provide the employee with a reasonable accommodation that does not pose an undue hardship for the employer.

-Voluntary policies do not require an employer to pay employee costs associated with the vaccine or time obtaining the vaccine.
+Employers with fewer than 25 employees who have voluntary policies do not require an employer to pay employee costs associated with the vaccine or time obtaining the vaccine.
 Most health insurers are covering the cost of the vaccine.
 However, employers who encourage employees to obtain the vaccine may consider reimbursement of costs (when applicable) and compensation of time to obtain it in order to remove any barriers for employees who may be reluctant to receive the vaccine.
 If you require employees to obtain the vaccine, then you are required to compensate your employees for their time and costs not covered by their health insurance associated with obtaining the vaccine.

 Currently, there is no law that requires employers to vaccinate all employees with the COVID-19 vaccine.
 It is still too early to fully provide a legal liability response.
 Theoretically, it may be possible that, in the future, failure to provide or offer the vaccine to employees could be a workplace safety violation – but this is purely speculation.
 There is still much to be known.
 And, some states are introducing bills to prohibit mandating vaccinations.
 If passed, that will change the liability exposure for employers.